 If you transfer a life insurance policy to a beneficiary, tax authorities regard the transaction as a gift.
-Under current gift tax rules, if you transfer a policy with a present value of more than $14,000 to another person, gift taxes will be assessed.
-However, the gift tax won't have to be paid until your death.
+Under current gift tax rules, if you transfer a policy with a present value of more than $16,000 to another person, gift taxes will be assessed.
+However, the gift tax won't have to be paid until your death, and only if your estate (the property you leave behind at your death) exceeds the federal gift and estate tax exemption, which is currently $12.06 million (for deaths in 2022).

 And keep in mind that the amount of gift tax will be far less than the amount of estate tax that would be due if your policy remained in your name and in your estate.
 This is because the policy proceeds (the amount the insurance company pays at death) are always considerably more than the value of the policy while the insured is alive.
 To find out the present worth of an insurance policy for gift tax purposes, ask your insurance company.